Hann-tt/Register-Login-Github-QA-project/README.md

 This project contains manual test cases for core user authentication flows, including **Register**, **Login**, and **Forgot Password**.
 It was created to demonstrate practical QA skills in designing, executing, and documenting test scenarios for common authentication modules.
 ## 📌 Project Overview

+Applied core testing techniques such as Boundary Value Analysis (BVA), Equivalence Partitioning (EP), and Negative Testing to validate the registration and login functionality.
+Although still at an early stage in my testing journey, this project reflects my dedication, self-learning, and commitment to detail, rather than a task done merely for CV purposes.
 - Type: Manual Testing
 - Scope: Register, Login, Forgot Password
 - Tester: Ngọc Hân